fluttered-book/fluttered-book.github.io/content/docs/testing/unit-test.md

 The calculator is based on <abbr title="Reverse Polish Notation">RPN</abbr>, so we avoid having to deal with complicated operator precedence rules.

-RPN was introduced in a [previous exercise](../learning-dart/rpn.md).
+RPN was introduced in a [previous exercise](../../learning-dart/rpn).
-If you didn't do that one, then you should watch the video below for an explanation.
+If you skipped the exercise, you should watch the video below for an explanation.

 <figure>